bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Overland/SI_CH3_Overland Details.md

 ## Oracle: Overland Cursed Details
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Overland^Cursed-Details]]` | Guidance
-> _When a curse is triggered on the Overland Details oracle, add an element of the unexpected to the journey._ ^guidance-OclOverlandCursedDetails
+> _When a curse is triggered on the Overland Details oracle, add an element of the unexpected to the journey._ ^guidance-Cursed-Details

 | dice: 1d100 | Results |
 | :---: | --- |